 - “Oh hell…you’re Puerto Rican?
 I’m in trouble,” texted Match #4, who migrated to Orlando from Wisconsin two years ago.

 When I string these comments together, they paint a tiny picture of Orlando’s place in the Ricanstruction story post Hurricane Maria, and the longer, historical story of Puerto Rican migration.
 Whether from the Midwest or South America, or local, each guy had some kind of idea about what it means to be Puerto Rican, and it seemed to be ALL negative.
 You may ask if I baited them with profile pics of me waving a Puerto Rican flag in my profile pictures, but no. I did not.
 Each one of them brought up identity first, and without shame, they expressed their negative reactions and stereotypes toward Puerto Ricans.
 Is it because so many Puerto Ricans moved to Orlando after Hurricane Maria?
 Hmmm.
 Maybe.
-But Orlando had already become the largest Puerto Rican diaspora on the mainland, more than any other region in the US, long before Maria hit the island in 2017.
+But my feeling is that Maria just stirred up the bullshit that has always been a fact of life for all Puerto Ricans on the mainland, whether they arrived in the 1940s, 1980s or after the hurricane.

 Thirty years ago, long before Maria, is when my family first arrived to Orlando from New York.
 At that time, there were a handful of Puerto Ricans here.
 The Riveras lived down the street.
 The Rios’s lived in the neighboring subdivision.
 But for the most part, East Orlando, about 20 miles from Disney World and the tourist attractions, was mostly gringo, and my middle school reflected those demographics.

 Once I got to Winter Park High School (WPHS), established in 1923, there was a clear hierarchy of privilege.
 The school had such an esteemed reputation, wealthy families yanked their kids from private schools to attend this highly ranked public school.
-According to the Wikis, in 2008, Winter Park High School was listed at 160 in Newsweek’s 1,200 Top U.S. Schools, with the criteria being which schools have the largest percentage of students taking Honors Advanced Placement classes or International Baccalaureate exams.
+In 2008, Winter Park High School was listed at 160 in Newsweek’s 1,200 Top U.S. Schools, with the criteria being which schools have the largest percentage of students taking Honors Advanced Placement classes or International Baccalaureate exams.
 In 2011, The Washington Post’s annual ranking of American high schools identified WPHS as #156 in the country.

 Puerto Rican kids like me in the early 1990s were lucky to be there.
-We were bused in from the outskirts of Winter Park.
+We were bused in from the outskirts.
 You would think I would be all paisan with the other Puerto Rican kids, but no. I learned to avoid the “Puerto Rican” hallway so I wouldn’t get harassed with air kisses and “Ay, Mami, ven-ca.” I learned to blend into my all-white AP calculus class and water polo team.
 I know.
 How bougie of me to take advanced placement classes and play a sport with the word “polo” in it.
-Then I graduated.
-Most of my peer group left to attend Ivy Leagues, Stanford, or Duke.
-Me?
-I was lucky enough to get a full tuition scholarship at a tiny Liberal Arts college in South Florida.
-Cuz in my family, parents don’t have money for college, and we were expected to be creative, innovative, industrious, hard-working…and most of all, educated enough to navigate the complex world of reality, just like they did when they immigrated from Puerto Rico to New York in the 1940s…without education.
+But I didn’t want to be associated with “the minority.”

 This is where Ricanstruction comes in.
 It’s not just a process of rebuilding the island after Hurricane Maria.
 It’s a process of reconstructing our identity, whether we live on the island or the mainland.
 A recent study of Floridians of Puerto Rican descent found we experienced “secondary trauma” from the storm, but also a renewed sense of identity and purpose.